Traversing Through Uzbekistan’s Timeless Gem: Things to do in Tashkent (2024)

 ATM and Money Exchange in Tashkent

 Tashkent is a blend of modern and traditional outlook.
 The city has plenty of ATMs and money exchange centres where you can convert your money.
 Note that Indian Rupees or Australian Dollars are not accepted at the money exchange centres and you need to use only US Dollars or Euros.
-However, the ATMs do accept any international Visa or Mastercard.
+However, ATMs accept any international Visa or Mastercard.

 Where to stay in Tashkent?